 These two crucial systems are the steering systems and the suspension systems.

 First, we look at the steering systems—the “guidance” of the vehicle.
 The steering system is designed to convert the rotary movement of the steering wheel.
 This rotation, in turn, swivels the movement of the road wheels through an angular turn of the front wheels.

 The steering system is vital in order to maintain control of the vehicle.
 Without this, the driver will be unable to control and adjust the vehicle’s steering path.
 The steering system requires sufficient lubrication of the kingpins and regulation of tire pressure.

 It is also important to ensure that the wheels are in track and that the wheel is not “over tightened.”
 Failure to maintain these factors will result in stiffness of the steering.
 This, in turn, will create a negative response toward the direction in which the driver intends to turn.

 How does this work?

 There are two types of steering systems.
 The most common one which is used in everyday cars is the Reciprocating Ball Steering.
 In this system, the motion is transferred to a below shaft when the steering wheel is turned.
 This secondary shaft is attached to a gear wheel called the pinion gear.

 This gear, in turn, engages with the rack of the vehicle which runs across the width of the vehicle.
 When you steer your vehicle, the rack gear will turn either left or right.
 The direction in which it turns will be in response to the direction in which you turn your steering wheel.

 Simply said, the steering system uses these various gears to ensure that your vehicle turns effortlessly.

-Suspension systems on the other hand work slightly differently, even though they work hand in hand with the steering system.
-The suspension acts as your vehicles stability and has various functions that it is responsible for.
-These include maximizing the friction between the tyres and the road and providing steering stability.
+Suspension systems, on the other hand, work slightly differently, even though they work hand in hand with the steering system.
+The suspension acts as your vehicle’s stability and has various functions that it is responsible for.
+These include maximizing the friction between the tires and the road and providing steering stability.